top of page

 Recognizing When to Seek Additional Help

 Sometimes, trauma recovery requires additional support.
 If you’re experiencing suicidal thoughts, severe emotional distress, or difficulty managing daily life, it’s essential to seek help immediately.
-Organizations like the Mental Health Services Administration and the American Psychological Association provide resources to connect you with a mental health expert.
+Organizations like the Mental Health Services Administration and the American Psychological Association provide resources to connect you with mental health experts like those at Chateau Health & Wellness

 If you’re unsure whether you need extra help, consider the following signs: